 really laughed and laughed.”
 Jaws Jumbo Burgers is home of the Late Night Host Burgers.
 Checkout the Late Night

 The restaurant is clean, and the atmosphere is unsophisticated.
 The

 “Jaws” concept is toothy.
 The food is the equivalent to a 1950's style burger

 joint.
 Old-Fashioned 1/3-lb fresh ground sirloin burgers on a buttered toasted bun and the fries are made fresh to order.

-The Fresh Squeezed Lemonade and Real Ice-Cream Milk Shakes are a
+The Fresh Squeezed Lemonade and Real Ice-Cream Milk Shakes are a treat even if

-BIG!
 Excellent fulfilling portions, high quality food, reasonable prices and quality service is what Jaws Jumbo Burgers is

 all about.
 Watch them cook and prepare your burger or have a seat and watch the movie.